igauravsehrawat/igauravsehrawat.github.io/_posts/2017-08-15-draw-a-horizontal-tree-using-css-pseduo-elements.md

 > Remember you need patience with CSS else just go for SCSS/Sass. :)

-And Of course it was there on the web but <a href="https://codepen.io/P233/pen/Kzbsi" target="_blank" rel="noopener noreferrer">the half part.</a>
+And Of course it was there on the web but <a href="https://codepen.io/P233/pen/Kzbsi" target="_blank" rel="noopener noreferrer">only the half part.</a>
 Till next time.